EFFYTax/kt_wso2-phpcpp-client/README.md

 #KT_WSO2_PHPCPP

 WSO2 Web services Framework (WSF) for PHP (client only) based on PHP-CPP.
 This is under developpement and can not be used for production.
-Lot of features are not yet backported due to lack of time and testing scenarii
+Lot of features are not yet backported due to lack of time and testing scenarii.

 **Important** : please keep in mind i'm not a C/C++ dev and there is certainly a lot of ugly things that must be fixed and/or refactored. ( PR are welcome to help and fix )